Introduction to Blade® v1.8

 ISO base media file format defines a general structure for time-based multimedia files such as video and audio.
 It is used as the basis for other media file formats (e.g. container formats MP4 and 3GP).
 ISO base media file format was specified as ISO/IEC 14496-12 (MPEG-4 Part 12).

 Blade also identifies the type of media file and appends the correct file extension.
-Table 1 contains a list of file extensions which are supported.
+The table below contains a list of file extensions which are supported.

 INFO2 Record Extraction and Deconstruction

 We have added a new Professional Recovery Module for the recovery and deconstruction of INFO2 records (Recycle Recovery for Vista/Windows 7 in final QA and testing and will be released in Blade v1.9).
 This recovery module has a number of output options.
 The profile recovers INFO2 records relating to deleted files and writes the various fields out to a number of different formats.
-Figure 3 shows the options which are available for this module.
+The capture below shows the options which are available for this module.

 The INFO2 extractor is bundled as part of the Link File Recovery module and is available to all Blade Professional users.
 This module fully supports Unicode data.